 In 1985, author and artist Peter Svenson was looking for farmland in Virginia’s Shenandoah Valley.
 Exasperated in his search, he asked a local farmer, “Well, do you know anyone around here who’s got land for sale?”
 “I’ll sell you forty acres,” was the unexpected reply.
 Svenson eagerly bought that 40 acres near Cross Keys.
 He had never worked the land before, and he had little knowledge of the Civil War.
 To his astonishment, he discovered his property was the site of core fighting during the June 8, 1862, Battle of Cross Keys.
 The Confederate victories there and the next day at nearby Port Republic marked the conclusion of Brig.
 Gen. Stonewall Jackson’s legendary Shenandoah Valley Campaign.
 Svenson documented his experiences in the 1992 book “Battlefield: Farming a Civil War Battleground.”
 His prose poignantly describes both his struggles with farm machinery and the stunning realization that Americans fought and died in his hay fields and woodlots.
-His unique look at the war was reprinted in 2017, and the following excerpted material presents some of his journey
+His unique look at the war was reprinted in 2017, and the following excerpted material presents some of his journey of discovery.

 In this passage, Svenson discusses his growing connection to the land, fueled by a deep sensitivity to the horrible human ordeal that occurred on his farm in 1862.